theluxury/theluxury.github.io/_posts/2017-05-13-joda-time-timezones.markdown

 ---
 layout: post
-title:  "Joda Time Daylight Savings Hour"
+title:  "Joda-Time Daylight Savings Hour"
 date:   2017-05-17 16:00:00 -0700
-categories: JodaTime Timezone
+categories: Joda-Time Timezone
 ---

 **tl;dr:** Be very careful when parsing DateTimeFormat with PST or PDT with `joda.time.DateTime`. **`joda.time.DateTime` does not know the difference between PST/PDT when parsing a string.** In you can, use 'ZZ' (-08:00) instead of 'zzz' (PST).
-[Joda Time Formats][joda-time-format]
+[Joda-Time Formats][joda-time-format]

 ### Daylight Savings Hour

 Pop quiz: what's the difference between PST and PDT (or EST vs EDT)?
 The answer is the first stands for Pacific _Standard_ Time, and the second stands for Pacific _Daylight_ Time.
 More concretely, PST is UTC-08:00 (UTC time minus 8 hours), whereas PDT is UTC-07:00 (UTC minus 7 hours).

-### Okay, so PST/-08:00 are interchangeable in JodaTime?
+### Okay, so PST/-08:00 are interchangeable in Joda-Time?

 **NOOOOOOOOOOO!!!!!!** Consider this following piece of code.